-Activity: Security Scenarios
+DO: (Workbook Activity) Security Scenarios

-Instructions: Each group will be assigned a scenario to read and have 5 minutes to review and answer the questions at the end.
-Each team will then select one member to read their group's scenario, the questions, and the group's answers to the questions.
+Each group will be assigned a scenario to read and have 5 minutes to review and answer the questions at the end.
+Each team will identify one group member to read their group's scenario, the questions, and answers to the questions to the class Instructor's Note: Use feedback to complete participant's answers.

 It is 10:30 AM, and the staff is preparing for lunch service.
-The milkman is halfway finished with delivering the cafeteria's milk order.
+The milkman is halfway finished with delivering the milk order.
 The back door is propped open so that he may deliver more rapidly.
 The school loudspeaker suddenly blares that there is an emergency, and the school is going into lockdown.
-What should your cafeteria staff do and in what order?
+What should your school nutrition staff do and in what order?